idiap/bob/doc/TutorialsPerformance.rst

   HTER(\tau, \mathcal{D}) = \frac{FAR(\tau, \mathcal{D}) + FRR(\tau, \mathcal{D})}{2} \quad \textrm{[\%]}

-where :math:`\mathcal{D}` denotes the used dataset.
+where :math:`\mathcal{D}` denotes the dataset used.
 Since both the FAR and the FRR depends on the threshold :math:`\tau`, they are strongly related to each
 other: increasing the FAR will reduce the FRR and vice-versa.
-For this reason, results are often presented using either Receiver Operating Characteristic (ROC) or Detection-Error Tradeoff (DET) curves, which basically plots the FAR versus the FRR for different values of the threshold.
+For this reason, results are often presented using either a Receiver Operating Characteristic (ROC) or a Detection-Error Tradeoff (DET) plot, these two plots basically present the FAR versus the FRR for different values of the threshold.
 Another widely used measure to summarise the performance of a system is the Equal Error Rate (EER), defined as the point along the ROC or DET curve where the FAR equals the FRR.

-However, it was noted in by Bengio (2004) that ROC and DET curves may be misleading when comparing systems.
-Hence, the so-called Expected Performance Curve (EPC) was proposed, and consists in an unbiased estimate of the reachable performance of a system at various operating points.
-Indeed, in real-world scenario, the threshold :math:`\tau` has to be set a priori: this is typically done using a development set (also called cross-validation set).
+However, it was noted in by Bengio et al. (2004) that ROC and DET curves may be misleading when comparing systems.
+Hence, the so-called Expected Performance Curve (EPC) was proposed and consists of an unbiased estimate of the reachable performance of a system at various operating points.
+Indeed, in real-world scenarios, the threshold :math:`\tau` has to be set a priori: this is typically done using a development set (also called cross-validation set).
 Nevertheless, the optimal threshold can be different depending on the relative importance given to the FAR and the FRR.
-Hence, in the EPC framework, the cost :math:`\beta \in [0;1]` is defined as the tradeoff between FAR and FRR.
+Hence, in the EPC framework, the cost :math:`\beta \in [0;1]` is defined as the tradeoff between the FAR and FRR.
 The optimal threshold :math:`\tau^*` is then computed using different values of :math:`\beta`, corresponding to different operating points:

 .. math::
   \tau^{*} = \arg\!\min_{\tau} \quad \beta \cdot \textrm{FAR}(\tau, \mathcal{D}_{d}) + (1-\beta) \cdot \textrm{FRR}(\tau, \mathcal{D}_{d})

-where :math:`\mathcal{D}_{d}` denotes the development set.
+where :math:`\mathcal{D}_{d}` denotes the development set and should be completely separate to the evaluation set `\mathcal{D}`.

-Performance for different values of :math:`\beta` is then computed on the test set :math:`\mathcal{D}_{t}` using the previously found threshold.
+Performance for different values of :math:`\beta` is then computed on the test set :math:`\mathcal{D}_{t}` using the previously derived threshold.
 Note that setting :math:`\beta` to 0.5 yields to the Half Total Error Rate (HTER) as defined in the first equation.